wponghiran/lsm-rl/README.md

 SEED=001993 bash -c 'python run_cartpole.py --checkpoint_dir CartPole_seed${SEED}_s1e3_n150_h32 --seed ${SEED} --train_steps 1e3 --n_neurons 150 --hidden_size 32'
 ```
 Training takes around 1 1/4hr and requires 500MB for model storage.
-LSM is trained for 100,000 steps in total which is equally divided into 100 sets (or training epochs).
+Model is trained for 100,000 steps in total which is equally divided into 100 sets (or training epochs).
 After each set, readout layer is saved for evaluation.
 `run_cartpole.py` will generate log file ending with \*\_train.log.
 Refer to set of initial random seeds at the end of file to reproduce the same result in the paper.

 5. Test model to balance cartpole